cscart/docs/en/cscart_addons/addons/instagram_feed_widget/index.rst

 Overview
 --------

-    **The Instagram Feed Widget** add-on embeds your Instagram video and photo feed on your marketplace storefront.
+    **The Insragram Widget** add-on embeds your Instagram video and photo feed on your marketplace storefront.
 You can set up updating on a schedule or enable real-time uploading of the feed.

     Invite your Instagram followers to your marketplace and boost conversion rates and sales or display your latest posts from Instagram to any visitor of your e-commerce website.